6 Popular Worship Chord Progressions

-Worship songs are essential and it’s actually a medium for us to create an atmosphere for interacting with God through Prayers.
-The melody is what create the absolute sound and the lyrics is what finishes the job.
-You can play these chord progressions on Piano, Guitar, Ukulele, Keyboard and any other musical instruments.
+Worship songs are essential and it’s actually a medium for us to create an atmosphere for interacting with God through prayer.
+The melody is what creates the absolute sound and the lyrics finish the job.
+You can play these chord progressions on Piano, Guitar, Ukulele, Keyboard, and any other musical instruments.

 There are so many progressions but few are very essential.
-These chord progressions are commonly used in Nigeria and the World in whole.
+These chord progressions are commonly used in Nigeria and the World as a whole.
 Check out the common chord progressions below.

 1. The 1-4-5 Progression.